LDudrey/Portfolio/README.md

 https://ldudrey.github.io/Portfolio/

 Below I'm showing the responsiveness of the webpage for varying devices.
+The images show the elements responding to decreasing size of viewscreens by stacking elements on top of each other.

 1. Desktop
 ![The Portfolio webpage includes a navigation bar, avatar, a header image, and cards with text and contact information at bottom of the page.](./assets/images/Screenshot%20Desktop%20Lydia%20Dudrey's%20Portfolio.png)